-402. SHRI V. P. RAO: Will the Minister for IRRIGATION AND POWER be pleased to state the reasons why State Electricity Boards have not been constituted in all the States, and what steps have been taken to= constitute such Boards?
+\402.
+Shri V P. RAO: Will the Minister for Irrigation AND Power be pleased to state the reasons why State Electricity Boards have / ther any such bonus has been paid to not been constituted in all the States, ang what steps have been taken to constitute such Boards?

-THE DEPUTY MINISTER FOR IR-RIGATION AND POWER (SHRI J. S. L. HATHI): State Governments harve urged different reasons.
-Some of them are so underdeveloped that they feel that the setting up of an independent Electricity Board is not called for.
-Difficulties-financial and administrative-have been raised by some? others.
-Yet others consider them unnecessary.
-The necessity for setting up State Electricity Boards has been impressed upon the State Governments whenever an extension of time was given, for the purpose and last extension will expire in March 1955.
+THE DEPUTY MINISTER FOR IR-RIGATION AND POWER (SHRI J S. L. HATHI).
+State Governments urged different reasons Some of them are so underdeveloped that they teel that the setting up of an independent Electricity Board is not called Difficulties-financial and administrative-have been raised by some others Yet others consider them unnecessary.
+The necessity for setting up State Electricity Boards has been impressed upon the State Governments whenever an extension of time was given for the purpose and last extension will expire in March 1955

-SHRI V. P. RAO: Is it not incumbent on the Government to constitute tricity Boards under the Electri-Act of 1948?
+SHRI V. P. RAO.
+Is it not incumbent on the Government to constitute ectricity Boards under the Electri-← N Act of 1948?